 monuments, temples built had the influence of the religions.
 Archaeologists

-have found out various evidences with regard to cave paintings, various
+have found out various evidence with regard to cave paintings, various

 monuments and many more.